Steps to Success

 Do you have worthy rivals professionally?
 Other hotels or people you admire?
 What can you learn from them?
 Is it surprising that one of these worthy rivals has come out with the outcome you wanted instead of you?

-If this is happening continually then perhaps, but if you are getting your wins, what do you expect?
-The real point of all of this is are you being real with yourself?
+If this is happening continually, then perhaps, but if you are getting your wins, what do you expect?
+The real point of all this is, are you being honest with yourself?

 Ask Yourself